refractionPOINT/lc-service/README.md

 {
   "action": {
     "type": "str",
-    "desc": "the action to take, one of 'set' or 'get'", },
+    "desc": "the action to take, one of 'set' or 'get'.", },
   "api_key": {
     "type": "str",